metabrainz/guidelines/GitHub.md

        ```
        MBS-10365 (III): Convert EventList to react-table
        ```
-     Properly referenced tickets will be updated automatically.
+     Properly referenced tickets will be automatically linked and updated in our bug tracker.
    </details>
 5. :shipit: